Roaldkamman/Portfolio_YahtzeeDice/README.md

 I'm using JQuery and bootstrap but most of the CSS styling is done custom.

+This project was built from scratch without any coursework or template.

 As always this is a mobile-first responsive design.

 This is the first project where I'm keeping track of my activities and documenting my code correctly using comments.
 This will be standard practice for me from now on.
 I have worked the logging and documenting into my project workflow by doing it every time I make 3-5 changes to the project.

+- Site was tested in Chrome for Windows, and FireFox for Windows.
+- HTML validated via the W3C Markup Validation Service.
+- CSS validated via the W3C CSS Validation Service.
+- JS checked via JS Hint and JS console.

 ### Desgin Philosophy